Experiences with AI-assisted design

 Side note, while I was writing this I discovered the Superpowers plugin and got really excited, until I realised it was burning 5x more tokens than normally.

-I haven't yet given Claude Code the ability to see the screenshots produced by the iOS code.
-So far I've resorted to taking screenshots myself and passing them to the agent.
-A better way would be to connect it with XCode MCP, but for that I need Xcode 26.3, which needs MacOS 26 which... based on my past experience with OS updates, I don't date to install.
+When iterating with AI, it's important to give the agent feedback about what it has built.
+So far I've resorted to taking screenshots myself and passing them to the agent, but a better way would be to let it do it itself using MCP.
+For web development Chrome has an MCP server.
+For iOS, Xcode 26.3 has one too, but for that I need Xcode 26.3, which needs MacOS 26 which... based on my past experience with OS updates, I don't date to install.

 In conclusion